 Both McLean and Lee cite schools that have successfully implemented no-phone policies - that require students to hand in phones at the start of the school day, and retrieve them at the final bell.
 But Lee admits that the practice could present logistical and resource challenges for many schools.

 “Plus, when we use the word ‘ban’ - it’s too black and white.
 In an ideal world, school communities would be better off if no child had access to a personal mobile device during the school day.”

 In the real world, where many parents (and virtually all students) would object to an outright ban, Lee is a strong advocate for parental control software like Family Zone.
 “Family Zone is the perfect solution for managing kids’ personal devices at school - because it puts the parent in the driver’s seat, no matter where the child happens to be.”

-McLean also offered a ringing endorsement.
-Although she supports a total ban on phones for younger kids - “They have no place whatsoever in primary school” - in secondary settings “phones should only be allowed if there are controls installed to bring the device into compliance with the school’s acceptable use policies.”
-And she recommends Family Zone as her preferred online control solution.
+Although McLean supports a total ban on phones for younger kids - “They have no place whatsoever in primary school” - in secondary settings, “phones should only be allowed if there are controls installed to bring the device into compliance with the school’s acceptable use policies.”

 Need help setting up your Family Zone account?
 We’re here to help.
 Just email firstname.lastname@example.org, or contact your school’s IT specialist.

 The creation of equitable learning environments is a key aim for education in Australia and New Zealand, but it’s a challenging goal and ...